coreyloftus/css-clips/readme.md

 ## Future Updates

 -   [ ] Add "Favorite" functionality -- user can add a clip to their favorites, view favorites on their profile or via link on navbar dropdown (visible while logged in)
+-   [ ] Add Search bar to index page
+-   [ ] Add ability for Tags to be created by users when posting a clip
+-   [ ] Incorporate Django bleach package to prevent malicious users from submitting code that corrupts/crashes the app

 ## Author